blackm0re/sylpheed/README.md

 Security goals
 --------------

-- attacker (A) should not be able to derive the password from the digest
+- attacker (A) should not be able to derive the password from the digest.

-- A should not be able to derive the master password even if she has read and write access to the storage
+- A should not be able to derive the master password even if she has read and write access to the storage.

-- A should not be able to determine the length of the encrypted password even if she has read and write access to the storage
+- A should not be able to determine the length of the encrypted password even if she has read and write access to the storage.

-- A should not be able to craft an edited password without obtaining the master password
+- A should not be able to craft an edited password without obtaining the master password.

-- a warning / prompt should be given if a user accidently types in a "wrong" master password before decryption is initiated
+- a warning / prompt should be given if a user accidentally types in a "wrong" master password before decryption is initiated.

 Usage in Sylpheed